 - Start and stop generators as needed when the battery system reaches a low state of energy or additional power is required to meet loads.

 - Share power using a droop-based scheme that prioritizes direct active control of all assets while providing a passive fallback in the event of infrastructure failures.

 - Manage spinning reserve by maintaining upwards and downwards reserves of power according to the maximum expected load steps and instantaneous renewables generation.

 - Maintain nominal frequency of the microgrid through open-loop frequency control.

 - Shed pre-defined load groups at specific state of energy levels to increase renewable energy usage and reduce generator activation.

-Based on Opticaster, Tesla’s forecasting and optimisation engine, Microgrid Opticaster can be enabled with Microgrid Controller to provide advanced features such as:
+Based on Opticaster, Tesla’s forecasting and optimization engine, Microgrid Opticaster can be enabled with Microgrid Controller to provide advanced features such as:

-- Optimised dispatch to reduce energy costs by using day-ahead load and solar forecasts together with generator efficiency curves.
+- Optimized dispatch to reduce energy costs by using day-ahead load and solar forecasts together with generator efficiency curves.